Hibby/packetradio-guide/docs/beginners-guide.md

 If you're in the UK, this will be listed at [ukpacketradio.network](https://nodes.ukpacketradio.network/packet-network-map.html) or  [UKRepeater](https://ukrepeater.net/packetlist.html).

-If information is available online, also take note of the details of the mode as this will come in handy setting up your modem
+If information is available online, also take note of the details of the mode as this will come in handy setting up your modem.

 ## Software Set Up